Skip to main content

 Correct Any “Mistakes” from the Accumulation Phase

 There may even be some opportunities you didn’t know existed.
 It’s kind of like the saying, “can’t see the forest through the trees.”
-Just having a third party look over everything and ask the right questions can reveal a lot of opportunities you might have missed.
+Just having a third-party review everything and ask the right questions can reveal many opportunities you might have missed.

 Leaving the Transition Phase

 By the time you leave the transition phase and actually begin retirement, you’ll have everything in place so you can coast into retirement with little worry.
 We’ve handled all the heavy lifting.
 All the income sources are set.
-Now you just need to take the final step out of the office and into retirement.
+Now you just need to take the final step into retirement.

 Decumulation Phase – Retirement

-Since all the heavy lifting from the accumulation and transition phases is over, the only thing left to do is enjoy retirement.
-Now you can focus on your quality of life and enjoy the fruits of your labor.
+As the heavy lifting from the accumulation and transition phases wraps up, the only thing left to do is enjoy retirement.
+Now it's time to focus on your quality of life and enjoy the fruits of your labor.

 You’ll still have to make some choices about Medicare and long-term care, but there are fewer and fewer big decisions you need to dwell on.
 Life always throws us curveballs, but you can’t prevent those.